 1 – The conversation around mental health and trauma is now in the popular press.
 Just having this in the media will tease at the (biological) unconscious and because these ‘traumas’ want out of the biology, the person will start to feel more and not know what to do.
 This last part leads into the second reason more people are feeling more…

-2 – As humans, especially in western and highly industrialized nations, we aren’t well versed in being with the body and being with uncomfortable sensations, feelings, and emotions.
+2 – As humans, especially in western and highly industrialized nations, we are not well versed in being with the body and being with uncomfortable sensations, feelings, and emotions.
 And unfortunately, many of our self-help and self-care practices are geared to help us cope and manage, not heal and release for real.

 Another excerpt from van der Kolk’s book goes well here: